Scientists pick up radio bursts from outer space which could be from aliens

 They are still being studied so further information about them can hopefully be garnered.

-The full data can bee seen in this report on the Astronomer’s Telegram.
+The full data on the fast radio bursts can be seen in this report on the Astronomer’s Telegram.

 Got something to say about this?
 Tell us in the comments!